h3rald/litestore/src/admin/md/api_docs.md

 #### OPTIONS docs

-Returns the allowed HTTP verbs for the this resource.
+Returns the allowed HTTP verbs for this resource.

 ##### Example